-Along with the responsibility and rewards of being your own boss, becoming a small business owner means that the way you file your tax return also changes.
+Along with the responsibility and rewards of being your own boss, being self-employed means that the way you file your income tax return also changes.

 Am I Really a Small Business Owner?